-For additional alumni updates, please visit our History Volunteer Consultants' pages and the Carleton Alumni Network
+For the most current alumni updates, please visit the Carleton Alumni Network - History Majors

 Adler, Antony.
 Class of 2006.
 Presented History comps to an essay contest held by a historical society and it won.
 Was invited to present paper at annual meeting in Chicago.

 Armstrong, Matt.
 Class of 1990.
 I left Carleton in 1990 and ended up in law school at Washington Univ. in St. Louis.
 I still reside in St. Louis with my two daughters, Daphne (14) and Arden (12), where I practice law.
 I specialize in bringing lawsuits against pension plans and corporations on behalf of retirees.

 Bardes, John.
 Class of 2008.
 Currently I'm a Kindergarten teacher at Arthur Ashe Charter School in New Orleans, LA.
 I can tell you all about living in New Orleans, the New Orleans school system(s), and rocking the free world.

 Ph.D., U.C.
 Berkeley, U.S. history, 2004.
 Dissertation: "Citizens in the Republic of Childhood: Immigrants and the American Kindergarten, 1880-1920," Affiliate Assistant Professor in the Department of History at the University of Maryland, with a focus on U.S. immigration and national identity.
 Recently held a postdoctoral research fellowship at the Smithsonian Institution's National Museum of American History (2008-2009).

 Assistant Professor of Modern South Asia in the Department of History at Hunter College, the City University of New York (CUNY), New York City.
 Teaching Fields: Modern South Asian history, Asian American history, Modern World history, Educational history.
 Research Interests: Princely States, Resistance studies, Education, Colonialism and Post-coloniality.